> The Watersons > Songs > The Holmfirth Anthem

 Frank Kidson possessed a music sheet, with the text which the Watersons sing here, giving a certain Joe Perkins as the composer of the song.
 Joe Perkins lived near Holmfirth and was so musical he called one of his sons Mendelssohn Perkins.
 But Kidson thought he had not really written the song at all, merely gained fame by arranging it for four voices, and that the song was far older than Joe Perkins.
 It occurs in various forms outside Yorkshire.
 Vaughan Williams noted a version in Hampshire and F. Keel found a variant in Surrey in 1913.

-Bob Hudson notes:
+Bob Hudson noted:

 Although the liner notes to The Watersons do not indicate the Watersons’ source for this song, the following is as likely a source as any: A Fine Hunting Day: Songs of the Holme Valley Beagles, recorded by David Bland on 24 March 1973 and released in 1975.
 It just doesn’t get more authentic than this recording: the Holmfirth Anthem sung by the citizens of Holmfirth itself.
 This beautiful rendition is led by a local sheep farmer, Arthur Howard, at the Village Hall in Upperthong (in the Holme Valley).
 If one needs any confirmation that the singers are a touch lubricated (this was the last song of the evening), one need only listen for the crash of a trestle table at the end of the song.
 The Watersons may well have learned this song from the Holmfirth singers themselves and not from the recording, but the harmonies and phrasing of the original seem to indicate a strong link.

 Tony Hall sang the Holmfirth Anthem in 1977 on his Free Reed album Fieldvole Music.
-Robin and Barry Dransfield sang it in the same year on the Free Reed album Popular to Contrary Belief; this recording was also included in 1997 on their anthology Up to Now.
+Robin and Barry Dransfield sang it in the same year on their Free Reed album Popular to Contrary Belief; this recording was also included in 1997 on their anthology Up to Now.

 Holmfirth, in the Southern Pennines, has many claims to fame, including its own famous anthem, Pratty Flowers.
 This is still sung every year at Holmfirth Feast Sing, which takes place on the Sunday before Whit Sunday.
 The origins of the song lie in a pure folk ballad, traditionally sung by leader and chorus.
 It is thought that some verses must have been lost from those sung here, which date from the 19th century.
 Joe Perkins, conductor of the Holmfirth Choral Society in 1850, made the song famous by writing four-part harmony and having it published locally.